What exactly is Porteus Kiosk?

 d) PXE client component to boot the kiosk on multiple PCs over a network.

-e) SSH and VNC servers for remote management and monitoring of the kiosk systems.
+e) SSH and VNC services for remote management and monitoring of the kiosk systems.

 e) UEFI component which allows booting the kiosk on EFI equipped systems.